progrium/progrium.com/source/wiki/PatreonCampaign.html.markdown

 **Jeff Lindsay is creating amazing open source tools, videos, and articles.**

-This is a Patreon page for me, Jeff Lindsay.
-It lets you set up a monthly subscription to donate and support my work so I can keep doing it and do more of it!
+Welcome to my Patreon page.
+Patreon lets you set up a monthly subscription to donate and support my work so I can keep doing it and do more of it!
 Yay!

 ## Who are you?